-Ovarian cancer happens when cells in or near your ovaries grow abnormally and out of control.
+Ovarian cancer is the abnormal growth of cells in or near the ovaries.
 The cancer cells can spread to other parts of your body.

 The ovaries are two small glands, located on either side of your uterus.
 They make female sex hormones, and they store and release your eggs.